Guangde

-Guangde is a county-level city in the southeast of Anhui Province, People's Republic of China, bordering the provinces of Jiangsu to the north and Zhejiang to the east.
+Guangde is a county-level city in the southeast of Anhui Province, People's Republic of China, bordering the provinces of Jiangsu to the north and Zhejiang to the east and south.
 It is the easternmost county-level division of Anhui and is under the jurisdiction of the prefecture-level city Xuancheng within Anhui Province.
 The city has a population of and an area of 2165 km2.
 The seat of government is at Taozhou Town.

 Guangde has jurisdiction over six towns and ten townships.

 Administrative divisions

 Guangde City is divided to 5 towns and 4 townships.